CoalaWeb/coalaweb-docs/docs/joomla/extensions/traffic/guide.md

-If you want to stop an IP from being counted by **Traffic** create a new entry give it a **Name** and **Description** add the **IP** and set **Count** to no. Now that particular IP will not appear in the visitors list as it is not counted by the system anymore.
+If you want to stop an IP from being counted by **Traffic** create a new entry give it a **Name** and **Description** add the **IP** and set **Count** to no. Now that particular IP will not appear in the visitors list as it is not counted by the system any more.

 **Block by Name:**

-If you want to stop a robot from being counted by **Traffic** based on it's **Name** create a new entry give it a **Name** and **Description** add the **Robot Name** and set **Count** to no. Now that particular robot will not appear in the visitors list as it is not counted by the system anymore.
+If you want to stop a robot from being counted by **Traffic** based on it's **Name** create a new entry give it a **Name** and **Description** add the **Robot Name** and set **Count** to no. Now that particular robot will not appear in the visitors list as it is not counted by the system any more.

 <span class="info" markdown="1">Note: The most reliable way to identify visitors is by their IP the name information comes from their **user agent string** which isn't always supplied.</span>